weaversa/cryptol-course/INSTALL.md

 Use the given proof script to attempt to prove that a term is satisfiable (true for any input).
-Returns a proof result that can be analyzed with 'caseSatResult' to determine whether it represents a satisfiying assignment or an indication of unsatisfiability. sawscript> :quit
+Returns a proof result that can be analyzed with 'caseSatResult' to determine whether it represents a satisfying assignment or an indication of unsatisfiability. sawscript> :quit
 ```